Ohmydish.com

 Preparation -- 15 minutes + waiting time

-PEEL and chop the onions into thin (half) rings.
-ADD the pieces of rabbit in a large bowl and pour in vinegar and water along with bay leaves, sprigs of thyme and onions.
-MARINATE for at least 12 hours, this way the rabbit will become very tender.
+Peel and chop the onions into thin (half) rings.
+Add the pieces of rabbit in a large bowl and pour in vinegar and water along with bay leaves, sprigs of thyme and onions.
+Marinate for at least 12 hours, this way the rabbit will become very tender.

 Make sure the dates are pitted and divided into halves.
-REMOVE the rabbit from the bowl, sieve the water and vinegar and keep the onion, bay leaves and thyme.
+Remove the rabbit from the bowl, sieve the water and vinegar and keep the onion, bay leaves and thyme.

 Throw out the water and vinegar and pat the rabbit dry using paper kitchen towels.
-SEASON all sides with pepper and salt.
+Season all sides with pepper and salt.

 Slow-cooked rabbit with dates and beer